tetsuo13/home-assistant-config/README.md

 ## Other Noteable Configurations

-The [examples](https://www.home-assistant.io/examples/) at Home Assistant's web site were extremely helpful in seeing how others got started however below is a list, in no special order, of other configurations that were particularly inspiring:
+Below is a list, in no special order, of other configurations that were particularly inspiring:

 * https://github.com/geekofweek/homeassistant
 * https://github.com/scstraus/home-assistant-config